RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 14. When you want to modify the data in the objects of the Business Model or facts, you need to be able to reference the matched object from within the rule.
 To allow this, the object needs to be bound to a variable inside the rule.
 This makes the object accessible in both the left-hand-side (LHS) and  right-hand-side (RHS) through the variable.
 Click on the fact declaration `There is FraudData`, the wizard to modify the constraints will open.

-15. In the "Variable name" field at the bottom of the form, type `data`{{copy}} as the name of the variable that you want to bind the `FraudData` object to.
+15. In the _Variable name_ field at the bottom of the form, type `data` as the name of the variable that you want to bind the `FraudData` object to.
 Click on the _Set_ button.
+Save the asset.

     ![Business Central Guided Rule Modify Fraud Data]({% image_path business-central-guided-rule-modify-fraud-data.png %}){:width="600px"}

 Now we are going to set the property of automated chargeback to true on the `FraudData` object, so the dispute can be processed accordingly.
 Since this is the decision we are making, and thus the _action_ of the rule, we will define this as the THEN clause,  also known as the Right Hand Side (RHS) or Action section of our rule.

 All of the information of the CC dispute is stored in facts.
 These facts can live in a session that the engine will keep in memory.
 So every time you evaluate a new fact, or change something to an existing fact, you will have all of the Objects in the session available in the process of decision making.
 In the RHS, or action, part of the rule you can change the values of any property on the objects that you can reference via the variables, or even create and add new objects/facts to the session (this is usually referred to as _inferring_ new data or information).
 Every time a property in an object changes, all of the decisions in which this property is used will be reevaluated to make sure that no other rule needs to be applied.

-16. Click on the green arrow next to the _WHEN_ keyword.
-When the `Add new action` wizard opens select `Change field values of data`, select the variable that you created before, and click on `+ok`.
+1. Click on the green plus-sign next to the _THEN_ keyword.
+When the `Add new action` wizard opens select `Change field values of data` and click on _OK_.
+This will automatically select the `FraudData` object, as this is the only object we've bound to a variable.

     ![Business Central Guided Rule Modify Fraud Data Wizard]({% image_path business-central-guided-rule-modify-fraud-data-wizard.png %}){:width="600px"}

-17. Now we are going to set the value of the property `automated` to `true`, indicating that an automatic chargeback applies.
+2. Now we are going to set the value of the property `automated` to `true`, indicating that an automatic chargeback applies.
 Click on  the action `Set value of FraudData [data]` and select the field `automated`.
 Click on the pencil icon to the right and assign a literal value to the property.

     ![Business Central Guided Rule Modify Fraud Automated]({% image_path business-central-guided-rule-modify-fraud-automated.png %}){:width="600px"}

-18. select `true` as the value for the automated property (this is the default value for booleans, so the property is probably already set to `true`).
-Note that since the type of data is boolean, you can only choose between `true` and `false`.
+3. select `true` as the value for the automated property (this is the default value for booleans, so the property is probably already set to `true`).
+Note that since the type of data is `boolean`, you can only choose between `true` and `false`.

     ![Business Central Guided Rule Modify Fraud Automated True]({% image_path business-central-guided-rule-modify-fraud-automated-true.png %}){:width="600px"}

-19. To validate that everything is correct, click on the _Validate_ button on the right and you should see a green "Item successfully validated!" message.
-Next, click on "Save" to save the rule.
+4. To validate that everything is correct, click on the _Validate_ button on the right and you should see a green "Item successfully validated!" message.
+Next, click on _Save_ to save the rule.

     ![Business Central Guided Rule Validate]({% image_path business-central-guided-rule-validate.png %}){:width="600px"}